facebookresearch/RAM/projects/autodata/README.md

 }
 </style>

-# Autodata: an automatic data scientist to create high quality data
+# Autodata: an automatic data scientist to create high-quality data

-We introduce **Autodata**, a method to allow the use of AI agents to act as data scientists who iteratively build high quality training and evaluation data.
+We introduce **Autodata**, a method that enables AI agents to act as data scientists who iteratively build high quality training and evaluation data.
 We show how to train (meta-optimize) such a data scientist agent, so that it can create even stronger data.